 That's what the Suez Canal is like.

-There's only room for one vessel through the whole Suez Canal, so it's either going from the Mediterranean to the Indian Ocean or from the Indian Ocean to Europe in the Mediterranean.
+So it's either going from the Mediterranean to the Indian Ocean or from the Indian Ocean to Europe in the Mediterranean.

-There's a lot of traffic, it's not a good canal system.
+It's not a good canal system.

-So the Ben Gurion Canal system is more than double the size of the Suez Canal and can fit two ships going simultaneously in both directions.
+So the Ben-Gurion Canal system is more than double the size of the Suez Canal and can fit two ships going simultaneously in both directions.

 So you can have traffic going from the Indian Ocean to Europe and from Europe going all the way out to the Indian Ocean, connecting Europe and China.